TheNetsky/Microsoft-Rewards-Script/README.md

 - `SCHEDULER_PASS_TIMEOUT_MINUTES` — kill a stuck pass after N minutes (default 180)
 - `SCHEDULER_FORK_PER_PASS` — if `false`, runs passes in‑process (can’t be force‑killed)

+Humanization tip: by default, the scheduler skips a small number of random off‑days per week to look more human (configurable via `humanization.randomOffDaysPerWeek`).
+Set it to `0` to disable.

 ---

 ## 🛒 Buy Mode